jsonmaur/jumpsuit/README.md

 # Announcement
-### Jumpsuit is now offically *DEPRECATED*.
+### Jumpsuit is now officially *DEPRECATED*.
 Thanks for your support over the life of Jumpsuit.
 It served a great purpose, but we now are strongly urging you to use idiomatic (vanilla) redux in conjunction with redux-thunk.
 It will most certainly improve your apps testability, stability, and scalability.

 ### Documentation is still provided for your convenience: